TaylanUB/scheme-bytestructures/README.md

 high-level procedures such as `bs:vector` should be used.

-`Size` must be an exact non-negative integer, or a procedure taking three arguments and returning a non-negative integer (this is for dynamic descriptors).
+`Size` must be an exact non-negative integer, or a procedure taking three arguments and returning an exact non-negative integer (this is for dynamic descriptors).
 The first argument to the procedure is a Boolean indicating whether the call to the procedure is happening in the macro-expand phase.
 If it's false, the other two arguments are a bytevector and an offset into the bytevector respectively.
 If it's